 This section will be a new addition/clarification to my paper on Understanding the Modern Monetary System.

 Modern forms of money are largely endogenous (created within the private banking system), but are organized under the realm of government law.
 The specific unit of account in any nation deems what money will be denominated as.
 The government therefore decides the unit of account and can restrict/allow certain media of exchange.
-The unit of account in the USA is the US Dollar.
-Organizing money under the realm of law increases a particular form of money’s credibility in the process of transaction.
+The unit of account in the USA is the US Dollar.¹ Organizing money under the realm of law increases a particular form of money’s credibility in the process of transaction.
 The government also helps oversee the viability of the payments system and can decide what can be used within that payment system as a means of settlement.
 In the USA the primary means of settlement are bank deposits and bank reserves.
 Therefore, these forms of money serve as the most widely accepted forms of payment within the money system.

+The concept of money is tricky in the sense that money mostly exists on a scale.
 There are different forms of money within any society and they have varying forms of importance and “moneyness”.
 Moneyness can be thought of as a form of money’s utility in meeting the primary purpose of money which is as a medium of exchange or a means of final payment.

 In the USA the money supply has been privatized and is dominated by private banks who issue money as debt (which creates bank deposits).
 Banks are granted charters by the government in the USA to maintain the payments system in a market based system.
 Banking is essentially a business that revolves around helping customers settle payments.
 So it’s helpful to think of banks as being the institutions that run the payments system and distribute the money within which that system operates.
 Outside money (or money issued OUTSIDE the private sector – notes, coins and reserves) plays an important role in helping facilitate the use of the payments system, but primarily plays a supporting role to inside money (money created INSIDE the private sector such as bank deposits) and not the lead role.